 - Some men refuse to go to counseling as a way to control their partner and the relationship.

 Unfortunately, my husband will not come so I will not need the appointment time.
 Thank you and I'm sorry I wasted your time."

 Benefits Of Marriage Counseling (Even Without Your Husband)

-One of the biggest mistakes that couples make when it comes to marriage counseling is waiting too long.
-Often the wait is because one partner refuses to go and the assumption is that you need both partners participating for marriage counseling to work.
+Often marriage counseling is delayed because there’s an assumption that you need both partners to participate for marriage counseling to be effective.
 As I explained above, that’s not the case and there can be big benefits to seeking counseling as an individual rather than as a couple.

 Below are just a few of the things you gain from attending marriage counseling on your own.